What Is a Transfer Switch for a Generator?

 When a power outage occurs on a main breaker, a transfer switch proactively disconnects your power supply from the main grid and transfers the electrical load to the generator.
 The switch also works in the reverse order — when power is restored to the main grid, the switch transfers the electrical load from the generator back to the main grid.
 This operation keeps your electrical load connected to one power supply at a time, making a power transfer switch for generators a crucial piece of safety equipment.

-Do You Really Need a Generator Transfer Switch?
+Does your generator Really Need a Transfer Switch?

 Depending on where your business is located, local codes may require you to have a transfer switch installed with your generator.
 Even where transfer switches aren’t required, they are highly recommended, especially for standby generators.
 Without a transfer switch, your business, equipment and utility workers are at risk of damage and injury.
 A generator transfer switch helps prevent two scenarios — back feeding and the main power supply contacting the generator.